 Renew My Church: The announcement will be made on Saturday, January 29th and all are invited to this Zoom event.
 Bishop Bartosic will lead the meeting, beginning with prayer and then the decree will be read.
 The decree will then be put on the website and read at all the weekend Masses.
 Photo copies of the decree will be available in English and Spanish.

 The Priest Placement Board will hold a virtual consultation with the Evanston parishes for PPC’s, Finance Councils, and other parish leadership on Friday, Feb.
 4th Prior to that, there will be a meeting with parish staffs.
 The PPC has been asked to fill out a Questionnaire describing our parish in terms of strengths and challenges and what qualities/skills are needed in a new pastor.
 Parishioners will also be given the chance to answer a questionnaire.
 The turn-around time for a response is extremely short and it was determined that this should be stressed when this is announced via the St. Nick’s newsletter.
+Fr.
+Tom will take care of this immediately, since the turnaround time for a response is so short.

 Synodality: Information on how to respond to the questions from the Archdiocese will be put in the Bulletin in two weeks.